NLeSC-GO-common-infrastructure/marzipan/templates/README.md

   USERNAME = "root",
   GROUP = "eratosthenes-uu"]
 ```
 The group should be changed to the user's. __Note__ the `SSH_PUBLIC_KEY` is filled with a placeholder that filled by the automatically generated root public ssh key when using fully automatic deployment.
-Should the user wish deploy more manually this field can/should be modified
+Should the user wish deploy more manually this field can/should be modified.

 ```
 DISK = [